 If you’re new to cooking a whole ham, don’t be intimidated!
 It’s actually really simple and hardly requires any prep work.
-You can bake it in the oven, or make crockpot spiral ham if you prefer.
-Both ways taste super delicious!
+You can bake it in the oven, make honey baked ham or make crockpot spiral ham if you prefer.
+All these ways are super delicious!

 I’m going to be honest, I actually prefer ham over roasted turkey.
 I always go for it first when fixing my plate at a big holiday dinner.
 It’s just so good!

 This baked ham recipe is the perfect easy main dish to make during the hectic holiday season.
 It only takes 5 minutes of prep and just 5 simple ingredients.
 We love serving it for Christmas dinner or Thanksgiving dinner.

 - Honey: The honey adds to the sweetness of the glaze.
 You can substitute honey for maple syrup if you prefer maple flavor.